Asking Fast Radio Bursts for More than Reionization History: Discussion

-We also analyzed a more realistic reionization light-cone (LC) (Figure \ref{fig:lc_map}) generated using {\sc grizzly} 1D radiative transfer code for three different reionization histories ending at the same $z$.
-The behaviour of $\digmav$ is the same as in the toy model.
+We also analyzed a more realistic reionization LC (Figure \ref{fig:lc_map}) generated using the {\sc grizzly} 1D radiative transfer code for three different reionization histories ending at the same $z$.
+The behavior of $\digmav$ is the same as in the toy model.
 We find that the different LoS variance plays a significant role for realistic IGM (Figure \ref{fig:DM_nolowz}) and biases the average $\digmav(z)$ by more than $1\sigma$ as compared to the case when the ${\rm DM}$ is computed using the averaged ionization fraction $\bar{x}_{\rm \HII}$.
 The slope of the $d\digmav/dz$ is directly sensitive to the reionization history (Figure \ref{fig:dDMdz_sim}). $\sigma_{\rm DM}/\digmav$ is also dependent on the reionization history as well as indirectly on the IGM morphology (bubble sizes) in an intermingled way.
 Figure \ref{fig:strfn_nolowz_sim} clearly shows that $\ddstr$ is sensitive to the reionization window as well as the typical bubble sizes.
-The contours are squeezed along $z$ axis and elongated along $\delta \theta$ axis for faster reionization history which has relatively larger ionized bubbles and vice-versa.
-Our initial analyses are rather optimistic where we have considered the FRBs to be located uniformly at every grid points in our reionization LC with their redshifts known within an uncertainty of $\Delta z =0.5$.
-We also assumed that the contribution from the low-redshift ($z<6$) has been perfectly removed from the DM measurements.
+The contours are squeezed along the $z$-axis and elongated along the $\delta \theta$-axis for faster reionization history, which has relatively larger ionized bubbles and vice versa.
+Our initial analyses are rather optimistic, where we have considered the FRBs to be located uniformly at every grid point in our reionization LC with their redshifts known within an uncertainty of $\Delta z =0.5$.
+We also assumed that the contribution from the low redshift ($z<6$) has been perfectly removed from the DM measurements.